Existence of Self-Cheeger sets on Riemannian manifolds: Proof of Theorem

 and $c$ is a positive constant independent on $\e$.
 Since $\M$ is compact, there exists a positive constant $C$ depending only on $\M$ such that

 Using \eqref{eq:psii} and the fact that $|\nabla \textrm{r}_{p}(\cdot)|_g=1$, we get

 where $c$ is a positive constant only depending on $\M$.
 This together with \eqref{eq Inefinadl} implies that

 where $C$ is a positive constant only depending on $\M$.
-Finally, it follows from \eqref{eq Inefinadbl} that for all $\e$ small enough This ends the proof of Theorem \ref {theo0}.
+Finally, it follows from \eqref{eq Inefinadbl} that for all $\e$ small enough This ends the proof of Theorem \ref {theo0}.\QED

 \begin{Remark} It is an open problem to know if the sets enclosed by Ye's hypersurfaces are self-Cheeger sets on $\cM$.
-It is known (see \cite{Druet-FK,SN}) that solutions to the isoperimetric problem with small volume are near the maxima of the scalar curvature, and if this maximum is non-degenarate, then from Nardulli's work \cite{SN}, solutions to the isoperimetric problem are among Ye's sets.
+It is known (see \cite{Druet-FK,SN}) that solutions to the isoperimetric problem with small volume are near the maxima of the scalar curvature, and if this maximum is non-degenarate, then \cite{SN} implies that, solutions to the isoperimetric problem are among Ye's sets.

 As we shall see below, it might be possible to have some answers to the above open problem, provided higher order Taylor expansions of the perimeter of an isoperimetric set, as volume tends to zero, is available.